matt-mangia/kafka-admin/README.md

 For a topic that already exists on the cluster, you can increase the number of partitions that the topic has by updating the configuration for the topic under the "topics" section.
 You can only increase partitions -- **there is no ability to remove or reduce partitions.**

-Note that at this time, no other topic configurations can be modified by updating the config file.
+Note that at this time (Jan 2020), no other topic configurations can be modified by updating the config file.

 ### Add/Update/Remove ACLs